arnog/mathlive/CONTRIBUTOR_GUIDE.md

 Before doing a commit to `master` it is also recommended that you do a `npm run dist` to make sure that the content of the `dist/` and `docs/` directory are in sync with your latest changes.

+After you push your changes to `master`, a Travis continuous integration task will run `npm run dist` and `npm run test`.
+If either of those tasks fail, the build will be marked as failed and will need immediate fixing.

 ### Publishing